How do I access a Standard?

 The secure PDFs are associated with the device you download them to, so you will not be able to take a standard downloaded on a USB and use it on another computer.
 Always download to the hard drive of the computer you are using (ie. Downloads folder or C:\ drive folders).

-Why can't I print more than one copy at a time?
+Why can't I print multiple copies at a time?

 The standards are secure PDFs which have Digital Rights Management (DRM) controls on them which govern how they may be used.
-One of these is to limit your ability to print to only one copy at a time.
+One of these is to limit your ability to print to a small number of copies at any one time.
+This limit is set by the original publishers of the documents.

 Media